Openpoint/Pasture.js/pasture/user/README.txt

-Pasture provides a common language bridge between a node.js server, browser windows and browser web workers.
-There are two points of 'asynchronisity' in the network communication:
+**Pasture provides a common language bridge between a node.js server, browser windows and browser web workers.
+There are two points of 'asynchronisity' in the network communication:**

-1 - between node.js (shepherd) and the browser window (sheepdog) 2 - between the  browser window (sheepdog) and the web workers (sheep)
+1. between node.js (shepherd) and the browser window (sheepdog)
+2. between the  browser window (sheepdog) and the web workers (sheep)

 Any system design should be aware of this at the start.